AlexElHajj/Cplusplus/README.md

 # Cplusplus
-This portfolio contains C++ work and will be updated and improved to show off new work
+This portfolio contains C++ work.
+The project implements two data structures, a que and a stack.